Viola Ford Fletcher, oldest survivor of Tulsa Race Massacre, dies at age 111

 "We had friends and played outside and [would] visit with neighbors and was happy there with our parents.
 Just loved being there," Fletcher told CBS News, recalling Greenwood before the massacre.

-Lessie Benningfield Randle, 111, is now the only survivor of the Tulsa Massacre.
+Lessie Benningfield Randle, who turned 111 earlier this month, is now the only survivor of the Tulsa Massacre.

+Randle, Fletcher and her brother Hughes Van Ellis, who died in 2023, were among the plaintiffs in a lawsuit filed against the city and county of Tulsa in 2020 seeking reparations for the massacre.

+They testified before Congress about the violent mob's actions 100 years after the riot.